-What is the best perfume of 2021?
+What is the best perfume this year?
 Many people are wondering what will rise to the top.
 But a surprise winner year over year is the fragrance lines by Guess.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 We’ve extensively explored fragrances by Guess and have a conclusive lineup of the ten best Guess perfumes.

 Most of us know of Guess as a design house for trendy jeans and sexy clothing and accessories.
 You might be wondering, is Guess a good perfume brand?
 The answer is yes.
 Guess released its first women’s fragrance in 1990 and has a successful long line of diverse fragrances.

 - Our Top 10 Guess Perfumes

 The 2007 creation of perfumer Barbara Zoebelein, Guess Marciano EDP is a cocktail of classic feminine scent with a twist of rich, decadent, melting warmth.

 Exotic fruits suggest warm climates, with notes of star fruit, Curacao orange liqueur, cardamom, and sparkling grapefruit.
 Middle notes bring heavy, gorgeous peony, pink honeysuckle, and jasmine.
 Next, melt into a warm, malty finish with base notes of vanilla, musk, and woody accords.

 Girl Belle arrived in 2013 as a flanker of the 2012 Guess fragrance Guess Girl.